stripe-archive/sequins/doc/manual/1-6-improving-performance/README.md

 you tweak the "backup request" strategy for proxied requests in a distributed cluster.

-The defaults, however, are intentionally set high by default.
+The defaults, however, are intentionally set high.
 If you know that your p99 is consistently under 10ms, for example, then you can adjust the latter property down, which should reduce variability in latency significantly.